As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Do Magnets Damage Knives?
 Here’s the Complete Answer

-What Other Protective Coatings can You Use On A Knife Blade?
+What Other Protective Coatings Can You Use On A Knife Blade?

 Protective coatings for a knife other than the paint can include TiCN, which is a titanium carbon coating, and DLC, a carbon coating that has similar properties to diamond and Cerakote.
 These coatings are tougher than paint.
 Other options can also include acid etching to provide a coating on the metal.